olewsaa/amateur-radio/README.md

 environment, which is a bit demanding.

-## Upgrading the G90 firmware
+## Upgrading the Xiegu G90 firmware
 I have included some instructions to explain and document how to upgrade the G90's firmware using a Pi or a x86-64 based PC running Linux.
 Script and explanations are found in the G90 directory.
+See the G90 section.